Myrna Loy: 1933–1938: Rise to stardom

 Her successes in Manhattan Melodrama and The Thin Man marked a turning point in her career, and she was cast in more important pictures.
 Such films as Wife vs. Secretary (1936) with Clark Gable and Jean Harlow, and Petticoat Fever (1936) with Robert Montgomery gave her opportunity to develop comedic skills.
-She made four films in close succession with William Powell: Libeled Lady (1936), which also starred Jean Harlow and Spencer Tracy; The Great Ziegfeld (1936), in which she played Billie Burke opposite Powell's Florenz Ziegfeld; the second Thin Man film, After the Thin Man (1936), with Powell and James Stewart; and the romantic comedy Double Wedding (1937).
-Loy married Arthur Hornblow in 1936, in between filming the successive productions.
+She made four films with William Powell in close succession: Libeled Lady (1936) (which also starred Jean Harlow and Spencer Tracy); The Great Ziegfeld (1936) (in which she played Billie Burke opposite Powell's Florenz Ziegfeld); the second Thin Man film, After the Thin Man (1936) (which also starred James Stewart); and the romantic comedy Double Wedding (1937).

+In 1932, Loy had begun dating producer Arthur Hornblow Jr., when he was still married to Juliette Crosby: Loy and Hornblow themselves married in 1936, in between filming these four successive productions.
 She was later rumored to have had affairs with co-star Tracy between 1935 and 1936, while filming Whipsaw and Libeled Lady.
-Later, Loy revealed to educator Alan Greenberg that she was in love with Spencer Tracy: "I loved him and I really did love him.
-I loved him.
-I mean I was in love with him and she [Katharine Hepburn] got in the way".
-Later, during the 1940s, Loy regularly visited discreetly Tracy at Beverly Hills in his hotel room.
+Loy recounted in her autobiography that Spencer Tracy chased after her. "'You don't have to worry about me anymore,' he said like a sulky child.
+'I've found the woman I want.'
+As he outlined the virtues of Katharine Hepburn, I was relieved, but also a bit disappointed.
+As selfish as it sounds, I liked having a man like Spence in the background wanting me.
+It's rather nice when nothing's required in return."

 She also made three more films with Gable at Metro-Goldwyn-Mayer (MGM): Parnell (1937) was a historical drama and one of the most poorly received films of either Loy's or Gable's career, but their other pairings in Test Pilot and Too Hot to Handle (both 1938) were successes.
 While working for MGM, Loy was outspoken about the studio's casting hierarchy, especially based on race, and was quoted as saying: "Why does every black person in the movies have to play a servant?
 How about a black person walking up the steps of a court house carrying a briefcase?"